AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: An Overview of

 {\em (c) \underline{The \term{Executing} stage:}} an Executor agent iteratively refines the generated code if any error occurs.

-After these stages, \sys generates a prepared table $T^*$, which is then fed into an \analogo~\textsc{Analyzer} agent to produce the answer \term{ITA}. \end{example}
+After these stages, \sys generates a prepared table $T^*$, which is then fed into an \textsc{Analyzer} agent to produce the answer \term{ITA}. \end{example}

-\stitle{The \textsc{Planner} Agent.} The key challenge here is how to suggest \emph{question-aware operations} that address specific NL questions.
-Specifically, even for the same table, different NL questions may require not only different data prep operations but also varying sequences of those operations.
-For example, the second \term{Normalize} operation might not be necessary if ``in February'' is not part of the question.
+\stitle{The \textsc{Planner} Agent.} The key challenge is how to suggest a \emph{logical plan} that address specific NL questions.
+Even for the same table, different NL questions may require not only different logical operations but also varying sequences of those operations.
 To address this challenge, we propose a novel {\em Chain-of-Clauses (CoC) reasoning} method for the \textsc{Planner} agent.
-This method translates the natural language question into an {\em Analysis Sketch}, outlining how the table should be transformed to produce the answer, thereby guiding the agent's reasoning based on this sketch.
-Compared to existing CoT methods~\cite{wei2022chain}, which break down questions into sub-questions, our approach better captures the relationships between questions and tables.
-More details of the CoC method are given in Section~\ref{sec:the_planner_agent}.
+This method translates the NL question into an {\em Analysis Sketch}, outlining how the table should be transformed to produce the answer, thereby guiding the agent's reasoning based on this sketch.
+More details of the method are given in Section~\ref{sec:the_planner_agent}.

-\stitle{The \textsc{Programmer} Agents.} The key challenge is that a given high-level operation can have multiple executable code alternatives (e.g., Python functions), and the difference in outcomes between the best and worst options can be substantial.
-For example, the \textsc{Augmenter} agent may generate an overly generic regular expression that extracts countries based on parentheses.
+\stitle{The \textsc{Programmer} Agents.} The key challenge is that a given logical operation can have multiple executable code alternatives (\eg Python functions), and the difference in outcomes between the best and worst options can be substantial.
+For example, the \textsc{Derive} agent may generate an overly generic regular expression that extracts countries based on parentheses.
 Unfortunately, this code fails to correctly process ``Dav.
 ITA'', which is formatted differently from other values.
 To tackle this challenge, we develop a {\em tool-augmented} approach that enhances the LLM's code generation capabilities by utilizing predefined API functions.
-We establish a search space of API functions for all high-level operations, create an algorithm to identify the most suitable function for a given operation, and optimize it using a trial-and-error mechanism.
-More details of our tool-augmented approach are discussed in Section~\ref{sec:the_programmer_and_debugger}.
+More details of our tool-augmented approach are discussed in Section~\ref{sec:the_programmer_and_executor}.

-Note that our proposed \sys framework is extensible.
+\revise{ \stitle{Remarks.} Our proposed \sys framework is extensible.
 When additional question-aware data prep operations are required, more specialized \textsc{Programmer} agents can be designed to handle them.
-The central \textsc{Planner} agent can then determine which operations should be performed and assign them accordingly.
+The central \textsc{Planner} agent can then determine which operations should be performed and assign them accordingly. }